 Dr. Jonathan Long is an Assistant Professor of Pathology and an Institute Scholar of Stanford ChEM-H (Chemistry, Engineering & Medicine for Human Health).
 Prior to arriving to Stanford in 2018, Dr. Long completed his Ph.D. in Chemistry at Scripps Research with Benjamin F. Cravatt and his postdoctoral work at Harvard Medical School/Dana-Farber Cancer Institute with Bruce M. Spiegelman.
 His contributions in the areas of lipid biochemistry and energy homeostasis have been recognized by numerous awards from the National Institutes of Health and the American Diabetes Association.

-At Stanford, the Long laboratory is at the forefront of research in molecular metabolism.
-The laboratory focuses on circulating metabolite and polypeptide factors that regulate metabolic tissue function.
+At Stanford, the Long laboratory studies signaling pathways in control mammalian energy metabolism.
+The lab focuses on endocrine hormones and other circulating hormone-like molecules.
 Current research interests include: 1) N-acyl amino acids, a family of circulating lipids that stimulate thermogenesis; 2) endocrine factors that transduce the systemic benefits of physical activity; and 3) mass spectrometry-based approaches for mapping the chemical composition of blood plasma.
 The long-term goal of this work is to discover new endocrine pathway of energy metabolism that can be translated into therapeutic opportunities for obesity, metabolic disease, and other age-associated chronic diseases.

 Member, Stanford Diabetes Research Center (2018 - Present)